-A line drawing of campus showing the quad in purple and the greenway in green.
-The Student Center and the Dining Commons are two connected projects that will enhance the Amherst experience for our entire community.
-Using the structure of the existing Merrill Science Building, the Center will connect upper and lower campus, offer students, faculty and staff welcoming spaces, and serve as a crossroads that will allow us to gather and interact across interests and affinities.
-Nothing is more important than creating a place where students—all students—can come together, forge community and make Amherst their own.
+The New Student Center and the Dining Commons are two connected projects that will enhance the Amherst experience for our entire community.
+Using the structure of the existing Merrill Science Building, the Center will connect upper and lower campus, offering welcoming spaces for students, faculty, and staff to gather and interact across interests and affinities.
+Nothing is more important than creating a place where all members of our community can come together, forge connections, and make Amherst their own.

 A map of campus showing construction zones in blue, yellow and green.

-In Spring 2023, Amherst will begin work on the decarbonization of the campus' energy system.
-Please visit our CAP Construction Information page for updates on how this will affect walkways, parking and other aspects of campus life.
+Amherst is currently working on the decarbonization of the campus' energy system and the New Student Center & the Dining Commons.
+Please visit our Construction Information page for updates on how this will affect campus life.

 Architectural Renderings